hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

     });
 </pre>

-You might have recognized, that there aren't any [callback closure functions](http://), like many other JavaScript libraries use to work with asynchronous workflows.
-Hoodie uses so called ***promises** to handle async here.
+There aren't any [callback closure functions](http://), like many other JavaScript libraries use to work with asynchronous flows.
+Hoodie uses so called **promises** to handle async flows.
 If you would like to now more about promises in hoodie, please see the [Hoodie promises Section](http://) for further details.

 ### update